DanielYCheon/jeonassociate/README.md

 #### :no_entry: Photo Attribution

-_All photos within this project are owned by the project creator and are not covered under the MIT License.
-Unauthorized use or distribution of these images is prohibited without explicit permission from the owner._
+_All rights to the company logo or relates company, files used in this project are reserved by Jeon Associates.
+Unauthorized use, modification, or distribution of these assets is prohibited without express permission from Jeon Associates._

 <br/>